 In 2001, Mr. Philips was approached by a group of policyholders to file a complex action against a major insurer following the 1994 Northridge, California earthquake.
 Mr. Philips’ representation in that action contributed to the matter resolving for more than $7,000,000.00.

-Mr. Philips has also represented and advised numerous high-profile celebrity music, film, television and stage performers.
-In 2004, Mr. Philips successfully represented a celebrity client in large-scale litigation against Zsa Zsa Gabor that garnered international media attention and coverage.
+Mr. Philips' entertainment clients have included numerous high-profile celebrity music, film, television and stage performers, and in 2004, Mr. Philips successfully represented a celebrity client in large-scale litigation against Zsa Zsa Gabor that garnered international media attention and coverage.

 In 2013, Mr. Philips filed a class action against Nike, Inc. and Apple Inc. over their marketing and design of the Nike+ FuelBand, alleging on behalf of what became a national class, that the two technology and fitness giants had together misled the public regarding their product's capabilities.
 The case resulted in an amicable resolution for a class of more than 1,000,000 people throughout the United States.